 Cybersecurity is not just securing your PC & mobile devices from the Trojans and Malware attacks; it is more about securing your networks.
 You need to secure every part of your network.
-A free and open public Wi-Fi usually brings a smile on everyone’s face, but the fact is that these open public Wi-Fi networks are highly prone to cyber-attacks, especially when you are traveling.
+A free and open public Wi-Fi usually brings a smile to everyone’s face, but the fact is that these open public Wi-Fi networks are highly prone to cyber-attacks, especially when you are traveling.
 There are several dangers of using a public Wi-Fi hotspot.
 In this post, we will learn about Wi-Fi security and some tips & precautions to take to securely access the Internet when traveling.
-These simple ways will protect your network from the Wi-Fi attacks on the go.
+These simple ways will protect your network from Wi-Fi attacks on the go.

 To prevent yourself from these attacks, you first need to learn what kind of attacks your Wi-Fi network is prone to.
-Some of the trickiest and harmful attacks include Sniffing, Sidejacking, and Social Engineering.
+Some of the trickiest and most harmful attacks include Sniffing, Sidejacking, and Social Engineering.

-- Sniffing, which is a passive attack is based on a sniffer software which steals the data passing through a computer network.
-While the packet sniffers are designed for ethical hacking troubleshooting and data analysis, the cybercriminals use it for intruding in your networking and stealing the data.
+- Sniffing, which is a passive attack is based on sniffer software that steals the data passing through a computer network.
+While the packet sniffers are designed for ethical hacking troubleshooting and data analysis, cybercriminals use it for intruding in your networking and stealing the data.
 Some typical sniffing attacks include- LAN sniff, protocol sniff, ARP sniff, and web password sniffing.
 Hackers can steal your passwords over WiFi using this technique!

 - Sidejacking, also known as Session Hijacking, is a kind of Wi-Fi attack where the attackers use your cookies to impersonate your account and log into any website.
 While the websites encrypt your login process, they never encrypt your cookies, making your account vulnerable.
 An open Wi-Fi network shares the session cookies through the air, which makes your network even more vulnerable and prone to attack.

 Now when you are aware of these common Wi-Fi attacks, let’s talk about some tips & precautions to take to securely access the Internet when traveling.

 Read: How to get free WiFi anywhere on a laptop or phone.

 Wi-Fi security when Traveling